 Patrick Bright is a patent attorney, duly licensed by the US Patent & Trademark Office (the United States government agency that issues patents to inventors, and issues trademarks) to represent inventors in applying to the US Patent & Trademark Office (“PTO”) for issuance of patents on the inventors’ inventions (referred to as “patent prosecution”).
-Mr. Bright is also licensed to appear before the PTO in all other PTO proceedings, including representing inventors, and parties challenging the inventions of others, in PTO patent reexamination proceedings, PTO patent re-issuance proceedings, and PTO trademark applications and related proceedings.
+Mr. Bright is also licensed to appear before the PTO in all other PTO proceedings, including representing inventors, and parties challenging the inventions of others, in PTO patent reexamination proceedings and PTO patent re-issuance proceedings.

-Mr. Bright has been licensed to practice before the US Patent and Trademark Office for more than 40 years, holding license No. 24,318.
-In his long career prosecuting (applying for issuance of) patents in the US Patent and Trademark Office on behalf of inventor clients, Mr. Bright has obtained issuance of hundreds of patents for inventor clients.
-In addition, Mr. Bright has extensive experience representing parties in re-examination proceedings in the US Patent and Trademark Office, re-issuance proceedings in the US Patent and Trademark Office, and Appeals in the US Patent and Trademark Office.
+Mr. Bright has been licensed to practice before the PTO for more than 40 years, holding license No. 24,318.
+In his long career prosecuting (applying for issuance of) patents in the PTO on behalf of inventor clients, Mr. Bright has obtained issuance of hundreds of patents for inventor clients.
+In addition, Mr. Bright has extensive experience representing parties in re-examination proceedings in the PTO, re-issuance proceedings in the PTO, and Appeals in the PTO.

 From 1976 to date, Mr. Bright has focused on patent solicitation and patent/trade secret litigation involving complex technology issues.
-From 1988 to 2005, Bright was a name partner of his own firm, Bright & Lorig, PC, which he and his partner are now dissolving to join larger firms.
+From 1988 to 2005, Bright was a name partner of his own firm, Bright & Lorig, PC, now dissolved.
 Before founding Bright & Lorig, P.C., Mr. Bright was a partner in another Los Angeles patent law firm.
 In over 30 years of patent litigation, Mr. Bright and his firms have represented companies ranging from large multinationals such as Litton Industries, now Northrop Grumman Corp., Teledyne, Sulzer Medical, Unova, Sirius Satellite Radio, Inc. and Digital Instruments, now a part of Veeco, a major manufacturer of atomic force and other scanning electron microscopes.
 Mr. Bright was co-counsel for an individual who obtained one of the larger damage awards for an individual patentee in Coyle v.
 Sega, a case which resulted in a $44 million payment for willful patent infringement.
 Mr. Bright was second chair in the Litton v.
 Honeywell patent infringement case which provided a jury verdict of $1.2 billion for willful infringement.
-Mr. Bright represented Litton in the US Patent and Trademark Office in successfully obtaining reissuance of this patent for Litton, strengthening the patent, before Litton sued Honeywell for infringement.
+Mr. Bright represented Litton in the PTO in successfully obtaining reissuance of this patent for Litton, strengthening the patent, before Litton sued Honeywell for infringement.
 Mr. Bright has also had lead responsibility in several Markman litigations (claim interpretation tried to District Courts pursuant to the Federal Circuit Markman decision) in the years since Markman issued.

 Mr. Bright was co-counsel in a patent infringement suit against AT&T and Rockwell, settling with AT&T, and recovering a multi-million judgment after jury trial against Rockwell.
 Mr. Bright was also lead trial counsel in a case entitled Core-Vent Corp. v.
 Implant Innovations Inc., reported at 53 F.2d 1252 ( Fed.
 Cir.
 1995), which is a leading Federal Circuit case on finality of judgments.
 Mr. Bright successfully represented an individual inventor in a patent infringement suit against Apple Computer in CD CA District Court, settling the suit for several million dollars.